Effortless Tai Chi Breathing: Step by Step Guide, Exercises & Techniques

 Master Gu and I doing Zhan Zhuang (tree trunk standing meditation)

 Stand in a qi gong or tree trunk (Zhan Zhuang) stance.
 Your legs are slightly wider than shoulder-width apart.
 Softness in your knees.
-Your weight spread over your whole foot, not just your heels.
+Your weight spreads over your whole foot, not just your heels.

-Your body is upright and relaxed.
-Shoulders gently down, drop the elbows.
+Your body is upright and relaxed. gently down, drop the elbows.
 Hands together in front of you around your Dan Tian.

 Settle into this position.
 Get comfortable.
 Enjoy this time of presence!